 To induce vomiting use 3% hydrogen peroxide at 1-2 teaspoons/10 lbs.
 Insert a syringe or squeeze bottle between back teeth to give hydrogen peroxide to cats.Repeat the dose in 10 or 15 minutes if your pet hasn't vomited.

-At the veterinary clinic, vomiting might be induced with Ipecac, which is diluted with equal parts of water and given to provide 1ml/lb for dogs, and 1 Ā½ ml/lb for cats.
+At the veterinary clinic, vomiting might be induced with Ipecac, which is diluted with equal parts of water and given to provide 1ml/lb for dogs, and 1 ½ ml/lb for cats.
 Unlike hydrogen peroxide, which may be repeated if your pet has not vomited after the first dose, Ipecac is not repeated.
 Activated charcoal is not given with Ipecac.

 Use salt water to induce vomiting only when instructed to do so by your veterinarian because salt can cause salt toxicosis (poisoning) in some pets.